 Virtual Question & Answer Sessions

-Do you still have more questions after reviewing the guidelines and/or viewing the webinar?
+Do you have more questions after reviewing the guidelines and/or viewing the webinar?
 MRAC program directors will host two informal drop-in Zoom sessions to answer brief questions in a large group setting.
 Please note, this is not a grant information webinar.
 We recommend viewing the webinar and/or reading the guidelines in advance of attending a Virtual Q & A Session, as many frequently asked questions can be found there.
 Pre-registration for the Virtual Q & A Session is required.
-Specific date/times and registration for Round 1 Q&A sessions are below; dates for Round 2 will be listed on this page later.
+Specific date/times and registration for Round 2 Q&A sessions are below.
+These sessions are not recorded.

 You may also call or email the program director listed under Contacts.
 There are three types of meetings you may request: